 The FDA has approved ipilimumab for all patients with advanced melanoma, regardless of whether BRAF is mutated.
 This drug is made by Bristol-Meyers Squibb as Yervoy.
 In clinical trials, ipilimumab has increased survival in a small subset of melanoma patients.
 Ipilimumab is an immunotherapy drug that inhibits a protein called CTLA-4, which normally helps control immune system cells called T cells.
 By blocking CTLA-4, ipilimumab stimulates T cells and thus boosts the immune system response against melanoma cells in the body.
 However, ipilimumab does not specifically target tumors with BRAF mutations.

-Experimental targeted treatments and immunotherapies
+Investigational targeted treatments and immunotherapies

-BRAF and MEK Inhibitors:
+New BRAF and MEK inhibitors:

 Other Targeted Drugs: